List of Winnie-the-Pooh characters: Mr. Narrator

 The storyteller who speaks off-screen.
 Sometimes the characters, who are aware that they are in a book, speak with him while facing him.
 They sometimes affectionately call him "Mr. Narrator".
 He sometimes uses his position to help the characters, since he can manipulate the book and pages.
 Some stories, such as Pooh's Grand Adventure: The Search for Christopher Robin have him narrating, but omit the "book" feature, so the characters are unaware of him.
 Welcome to Pooh Corner is the only time when viewers actually see his face.
-He does not appear at all in The New Adventures of Winnie the Pooh, Piglet's Big Movie, Pooh's Heffalump Movie (in Pooh's Heffalump Movie, Pooh is the narrator), and My Friends Tigger & Pooh.
+He has not actually appeared often in The New Adventures of Winnie the Pooh, Piglet's Big Movie, Pooh's Heffalump Movie (in Pooh's Heffalump Movie, Pooh is the narrator), and My Friends Tigger & Pooh.
 He is the only Disney-only character who returns for Winnie the Pooh.
-Typically, he speaks with a Southern-English accent.
+Typically, he speaks with a Southern English accent.